pearu/f2py/doc/fparser2.rst

 script located in the `scripts` directory.
 One or more input files can be provided.
-These files are parsed in turn and the parsed Fortran is output to the screen (most likely with a different formatting to the input as fparser2 does not preserve format), or an appropriate error is ouput.
+These files are parsed in turn and the parsed Fortran is output to the screen (most likely with a different formatting to the input as fparser2 does not preserve format), or an appropriate error is output.
 ::

    >>> cat simple.f90